Hayle West

 Hayle West is an electoral division of Cornwall in the United Kingdom which returns one member to sit on Cornwall Council.
 It was created at the 2021 local elections, being created from the former divisions of Hayle North and Hayle South.
-The current councillor is Peter Channon, a Conservative.
+The current councillor is Peter Channon, a member of Reform UK.

 Boundaries

 Hayle West represents the southwestern portion of the parish of Hayle, which includes most of the town of Hayle, including the neighborhoods of Copperhouse, Guildford, Foundry, and Ventonleague.
 It is bounded to the north and east by Gwinear-Gwithian and Hayle East, to the south by Long Rock, Marazion and St Erth, and to the west by St Ives East, Lelant and Carbis Bay.